 - Get Creative Cloud (opens in new tab)

-Like any tool, After Effects presents the features you need to create stunning moving images and motion graphics - and it's up to you to have the ideas and software solutions to make them happen.
+After Effects presents the features you need to create stunning moving images and motion graphics; it's up to you to provide the ideas and software solutions to make them happen.
 Just like in Photoshop, a little experimentation goes a long way.

 01. The Timeline(opens in new tab)

-Probably the most unfamiliar thing about After Effects users will be the timeline.
-After all, you're now dealing with moving, not static imagery.
-If you've played around with Photoshop CS6's timeline you're already on the right track (no pun intended).
+Probably the most unfamiliar thing about After Effects will be its timeline.
+After all, you're now dealing with moving, not static, imagery.
+If you've played around with Photoshop's Timeline (perhaps when making an animated GIF) you're already on the right track.

-You can also set the timeline to auto-keyframe (the stopwatch icon second from the right, circled in the screenshot) meaning when you move a layer, mask and so on in the Composition window your keyframe will be recorded at that time.
+You can also set the timeline to auto-keyframe (the stopwatch icon second from the right, circled in the screenshot).
+This means when you move a layer, mask and so on in the Composition window, your keyframe will be recorded at that time.
 It's handy for tweaking movement.

 A common feature across Photoshop and After Effects are layers.
-But in After Effects they work in a different way.
-There's no Layers panel in After Effects, rather layers are dealt with on the timeline.
-Layers in After Effects can be animated independently - and you can animate properties such as position, scale, rotation and opacity by using the dropdown arrow next to the layer name on the timeline.
+But in After Effects they work in a different way: there's no Layers panel, so layers are dealt with on the timeline.
+Layers in After Effects can be animated independently, and you can animate properties such as position, scale, rotation and opacity by using the drop-down arrow next to the layer name on the timeline.

 03. Adjustment Layers

-Just like Photoshop, After Effects has a myriad of effects and filters - both for creating special effects, tweaking footage or correcting colours.
-And just like Photoshop, you apply your effect to a layer, or group of layers (but unlike Photoshop, you apply a mask to hide or show the effect rather than applying to a selection in the first place).
+After Effects has a myriad of effects and filters for things like creating special effects, tweaking footage or correcting colours.
+Just like Photoshop, you apply your effect to a layer or group of layers, but unlike Photoshop, you use a mask to hide or show the effect rather than applying it to a selection in the first place.